 Agent job success and failure in SQL Monitor

-With full support for Azure SQL Databases, Microsoft's DBPaaS (Platform as a Service) solution, you can now monitor and manage your on-premise, cloud, or hybrid estates, all from within one dashboard.
+With full support for Azure SQL Databases, Microsoft's DBPaaS (Platform as a Service) solution, you can now monitor and manage your on-premises, cloud, or hybrid estates, all from within one dashboard.
 Get an overview of your estate by looking at on-premise and cloud servers together, or drill down on separate servers for a more detailed breakdown.

 If you use cloud database hosting, as well as on premises or virtual machines, you can keep all your servers together for high level work such as general monitoring or reporting while still being able to manage and investigate more specialized metrics for different server types.

 To help you get started when monitoring cloud servers, SQL Monitor 9 comes with 14 new alerts and 36 new metrics for Azure SQL Databases out of the box, alongside custom metrics support for your more specific needs.

 We typically release updates for SQL Monitor every two weeks.

 These include fixes and new features.
 You can find the release notes on our documentation site.

 The easiest way to stay up to date is to look out for the banner that appears at the top of SQL Monitor when an update is available.